dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 in immediate dependencies (`--precompile`).
 To prevent precompilation, use `--no-precompile`.

+### `--enforce-lockfile`

+Refuses to resolve dependencies with an error message if the `pubspec.lock` file deviates or is missing.

 ### `--legacy-packages-file`

 If you're using Dart 2.18 and use any third-party tools